How Do Solar Panels Work? The Homeowner’s Guide to Understanding Solar Power

 Geo Icon

-Before you hire a local solar installation company, here’s everything you need to know about what solar panels do and how they work.
+How do solar panels work?
+Here’s everything you need to know about what solar panels do and how they work.

-Before you make the leap to panels, you might be curious to learn more about solar power generation.
+Before you call a local solar installation company and make the leap to solar panels, learn more about solar power generation.
 Solar energy is a type of renewable energy, similar to wind or geothermal.
-It is not depleted when used like fossil fuels, making it a sustainable energy source.
+It is not depleted when used, like fossil fuels, making it a sustainable energy source.

 What Do Solar Panels Do?

 Solar panels generate electricity by harnessing the sun’s solar energy and converting it into usable electricity for your home.
-There are many pros and cons to solar panels for your home, including lower energy bills and a higher upfront cost to install solar panels, respectively—but overall, solar energy can be an excellent investment for many homeowners.
+There are many pros and cons of solar energy, including lower energy bills and a higher upfront cost to install solar panels—but overall, solar energy can be an excellent investment for many homeowners.

 When you opt for solar panels, you’ll find that they: